claudiamig/closer-to-the-sky/README.md

 - We aim at including artists of the PPG favela in the development of the project, contributing as course teachers as well as in the development of the course material.
 - We are collaborating with AstroTribe, a project run in India to train astro-tourism guides.
 We aim at building a bridge between kids in social vulnerability in Rio de Janeiro (Brasil) and Pune (Índia), training astro-guides in the PPG favela.
-- In order to sustain these two parts of the project, we plan to submit funding proposals to the International Astronomical Union's Office of AAstronomy for Development, as well as other funding bodies in Brazil and abroad.
+- In order to sustain these two parts of the project, we plan to submit funding proposals to the International Astronomical Union's Office of Astronomy for Development, as well as other funding bodies in Brazil and abroad.